for-GET/jesse/README.md

 # jesse [![Build Status][2]][1]

-jesse (JSon Schema Erlang) is an implementation of a json schema validator for Erlang.
+jesse (JSON Schema Erlang) is an implementation of a JSON Schema validator for Erlang.

 jesse implements [Draft 03] (http://tools.ietf.org/html/draft-zyp-json-schema-03) of